-It’s widely known that a lot of things in Rotterdam are named after Erasmus: the university, the medical center, a major bridge, to name but a few.
+It’s widely known that a lot of things in Rotterdam are named after Erasmus.
+The university, the medical center, a major bridge, to name but a few.
 No everyone knows that there is also an Erasmus House.
-Which is in fact not really a house in the traditional meaning of the word: it’s a 12 storey high office tower at Coolsingel, with the 17th century Schielandshuis and a number of post-war highrise buildings as neighbors.
+Which is in fact not really a house in the traditional meaning of the word.
+It’s a 12 storey high office tower at Coolsingel, with the 17th century Schielandshuis and a number of post-war highrise buildings as neighbors.
 Its rooftop is a perfect location for photographing downtown Rotterdam.

 The building was designed by architect W.M Dudok and was completed shortly before the outbreak of the Second World War.
 It survived the bombardment on 14 May 1940 in relatively good state, unlike the nearby Bijenkorf store, also by Dudok, which was badly damaged and was demolished after the war.